stechstudio/laravel-upload-server/README.md

 }
 ```

-You will receive back an array of `UploadedFile` objects if there were multiple files submitted, otherwise you will have a single `UploadedFile` instance.
+You will receive back an array of `File` objects if there were multiple files submitted, otherwise you will have a single `File` instance.

 ### 3. Wrap up